vegarringdal/simple-html/README.md

 -   run samples

     -   `npm start grid01`
+      - as simple as it can get
     -   `npm start grid02`
+      - using lit-html will get a lot of sample code how methods of grid/datasource work

     Will add more sample... just been to busy lately